Tesla board member says Elon Musk identified potential successor as CEO | Technology

 Tesla board member says Elon Musk identified potential successor as CEO

-James Murdoch, a Tesla director, said on Wednesday CEO Elon Musk has in the last few months identified someone as a potential successor to head the electric carmaker.
+Murdoch testified that Musk has had some Tesla engineers work at Twitter, a situation the board is monitoring.
+Murdoch's testimony did not make it clear how specific the conversation about the successor was.

-James Murdoch, a Tesla director, said on Wednesday CEO Elon Musk has in the last few months identified someone as a potential successor to head the electric carmaker.
+James Murdoch, a Tesla Inc director, testified in court on Wednesday that CEO Elon Musk has in the last few months identified someone as a potential successor to head the electric carmaker.
 Murdoch, who did not name the potential successor, was testifying in a trial over Musk's 2018 Tesla pay package.

+Murdoch's testimony did not make it clear how specific the conversation about the successor was.
+Antonio Gracias, a longtime friend of Musk who was also a Tesla board member from 2007 to 2021, testified that there were conversations of finding an "administrative CEO" who oversees sales, finance and human resources "so Musk can focus his time as chief product officer which is his most vital function."
+But he added they could not find one, without elaborating on the timing of the discussions.
+Musk, who is CEO of Twitter and rocket company Space X, among others said, "Frankly I don't want to be CEO of any company."

+Musk testified that he expected to reduce his time at Twitter and eventually find a new leader to run the social media company.
+On Monday, Musk said he had worked through the night at Twitter's San Francisco headquarters and would keep "working & sleeping here" until the social media platform - which he recently acquired for $44 billion - was fixed.

+"AS LONG AS I CAN BE USEFUL" "It's worth noting there's a light year gap between identifying someone and having that someone take the job," Tesla investor Gene Muster tweeted after the news.

-He also said "we do have a very talented team here.
+At Tesla's shareholders meeting in August, Musk was asked about succession plan and replied: "I intend to stay with Tesla as long as I can be useful."
+At the time, Musk also said, "We do have a very talented team here.
 So I think Tesla would continue to do very well even if I was kidnapped by aliens or went back to my home planet maybe."
-Some Tesla investors are worried about Musk's capacity to focus on his role as CEO of the world's most valuable carmaker now that he has been running Twitter Inc after a protracted buyout that he tried to scrap.

-On Monday, Musk said he had worked through the night at Twitter's San Francisco headquarters and would keep "working & sleeping here" until the social media platform - which he recently acquired for $44 billion - was fixed.
-He said on Wednesday he expected to reduce his time at Twitter and eventually find a new leader to run the social media company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)